Dallas Tow Truck Accident Lawyers

 Tow trucks are necessary for anyone whose car has stalled or who’s been involved in a car accident.
 These large trucks offer a convenient and necessary service, but sometimes the tow trucks themselves can become involved in serious accidents and cause severe injuries.

 Did you sustain injuries in an accident involving a tow truck?
-If so, The Benton Law Firm is ready to meet with you to discuss your legal rights and options and how our award-winning attorneys will help you get back on your feet again.
+If so, The Benton Law Firm is ready to meet with you to discuss your legal rights and options and how our award-winning attorneys will help you regain your feet.
 Call us today at (214) 777-7777 to schedule a free consultation.

 Types of Tow Trucks